-2. An article can be withdrawn from its first phase (Editorial review process) but when it is in review process, the penalty should be discussed and paid to the editorial management committee before requesting withdrawn of respective article.
+2. An article can be withdrawn from its first phase (Editorial review process) but when it is in the review process, the penalty should be discussed and paid to the editorial management committee before requesting withdrawn of the respective articles.

 3. Any major change can be done in the accepted article after presenting a solid reason.

 4. All editorial members and authors must will to publish any kind of corrections honestly and completely.

 5. Publication ethics should be followed in the manuscript.
 Huge plagiarism or presentation of fraudulent data may enlist authors as violators of COPE rules and their blacklisted names will be forwarded to COPE after when the decision has been made by the editorial board.

 Note: This journal is a member of the Committee on Publication Ethics (COPE) and complies with the highest ethical standards in accordance with ethical laws.
 Link on COPE